 Bilateral Economic Relations

 Since 2011, the Government of Haiti has emphasized encouraging foreign investment and developing private-led, market-based economic growth.
-President Moïse campaigned on a platform of economic development, innovation, energy reform, and universal education.
 The Haitian government encourages the inflow of new capital and technological innovations and has articulated a commitment to improve the business environment and attract foreign investors.
 However, recurring fuel shortages and the Haitian government’s unilateral actions to stop payment on and cancel contracts with independent power producers have begun to discourage investment.
 U.S. companies considering investing in Haiti’s energy sector have expressed concern about the Haitian government’s lack of adherence to its contractual obligations.

 Haiti’s Center of Investment Facilitation aims to facilitate and promote investment in the local economy by reducing administrative delays, streamlining the creation of enterprises, and facilitating the provision of inducements.
 Nevertheless, overall costs to start and operate a new business in Haiti remain high, and access to credit as well as structures for investor protection are still insufficient.
 The United States and Haiti have a bilateral agreement on investment guarantees that permits the U.S. International Development Finance Corporation to offer programs in Haiti.

 Grinding poverty remains a challenge for the Haitian people, the government, and the international donor community.
 Three-quarters of the population lives on approximately $2.41 per day; the poorest live in extreme poverty, surviving on only $1.23 per day.
-Remittances to Haiti amount to over $2.5 billion per year, equivalent to nearly one-third of GDP in 2018; however, a large percentage of these funds are used for consumption of imported goods and basic household support (e.g., education, health, nutrition).
+Remittances to Haiti amount to over $3.11 billion per year, equivalent to about 23 percent of GDP in 2020; however, a large percentage of these funds are used for consumption of imported goods and basic household support (e.g., education, health, nutrition).
 Meaningful poverty reduction in Haiti will depend on job creation through economic activity and foreign investment.
 Toward that end, the United States promotes needed reforms in Haiti to make it easier and more predictable for businesses to operate and to create the kind of stable environment needed for investors.

 U.S. Trade Preferences for Haiti